Addressing Social Isolation: How Older Adults Can Combat Loneliness

 Effects of social isolation and loneliness in older adults

-According to research, loneliness can be a serious health risk, and people who live in perpetual social isolation may be twice as likely to die prematurely.
+According to research, loneliness can be a serious health risk, and people who are prone to social withdrawal may be twice as likely to die prematurely.
 The risk can be heightened when an isolated individual is elderly.
 Loneliness may be more harmful to health than obesity, in terms of statistics, and it may be as harmful as smoking tobacco.
+Other physical and mental health challenges that may stem from isolation are outlined below.

 Physical ailments and other mental health issues can stem from isolation.